osyvokon/text-entailment-models/slides/attention.md

 3. What is attention vector $\alpha_t$?

-4. How to compute attention vector?

-    -- that we don't know yet
+4. How to compute attention vector?  (that we don't know yet)

 ???